Good Life Gap Program Maine, Seguinland Institute

 THE GOOD LIFE GAP SEMESTER

-FALL 2024
+FALL 2025

 Envision Your Good Life & Discover Your Great Work

-On-site in Maine: September 14-November 23, 2024
+On-site in Maine: September 13-November 22, 2025 (approximate dates)

 3 College Courses | 10 Credits | Transferable

 Step away from the confusions of everyday life and make yourself at home on a 60-acre homestead peninsula in the coastal woodlands of Maine.
-This immersive, experiential program allows you to live in intentional community with a cohort of 20 fellow students who like you are setting aside a season to explore the good life.
+This immersive, experiential program allows you to live in intentional community with a cohort of 20-ish fellow students who like you are setting aside a season to explore the good life.
 The program engages the whole person: body, mind and soul.
 You’ll partake of experiences in nature, learn to forage & garden & cook, read inspired texts (one at a time), live into the big questions, practice mindfulness, connect to creativity and cultivate friendships based on the deeper things.
 Along the way you’ll complete 3 college courses (one at a time) for 10 credits with award-winning professors who embody the spirit of experiential learning.

 For students seeking a full semester of college credits (15-16), we offer additional independent studies.
 Please inquire.
 For students in the midst of college applications, we offer guidance and support.
 We are very often able to write letters of recommendation.